metaskills/holy_grail_harness/README.md

                        first_name: 'Admin', last_name: 'User', email: 'admin@test.com'
 ```

  Lastly, in your [`test/test_helper.rb`](https://github.com/metaskills/holy_grail_harness/blob/master/test/test_helper.rb) file, declare that you have a named seed to the users model.
-This will allow all your test to act just like ActiveRecord fixtures and use the `users(:admin)` helper to get to that seeded fixture.
+This will allow your tests to act just like those with ActiveRecord fixtures and use the `users(:admin)` helper to get to that seeded fixture.

 ```ruby
 # In test/test_helper.rb